MicrosoftDocs/customer-insights/ci-docs/permissions.md

 # Assign user permissions

 Access to Customer Insights is restricted to users in your organization that are added to the application by an admin.
 An admin can add, edit, or remove users.
 A user can be a single user, group, or application.
-There are four types of roles a user can have:
+There are different types of roles a user can have:

 ## Viewer